-Given that kids are spending increasing amounts of time with digital devices and often at younger and younger ages, it's vital that parents and educators ensure that they're using them in healthy and correct ways.
-Incorrect, excessive or premature use of screens can potential harm a child's visual development.
+Given that children and teens are spending increasing amounts of time with digital devices and often at younger and younger ages, it's vital that parents and educators ensure that they're using them in healthy and correct ways.
+Incorrect, excessive, or premature use of screens can potentially harm a child's visual development.
 Unhealthy screen habits place children's eyes under many stressors at earlier ages and often for increasing periods of time.

-Top tech tips for protecting kids' vision-
+Top tech tips for protecting kids' vision

+20-20-20-20 rule

-/ 20-20-20 rule - Teens need to take frequent breaks when using digital devices.
-Every 20 minutes of using a screen, teens need to take (at least) 20-second break away from the screen, blink 20 times (this also helps to lubricate the eyes and prevent computer vision syndrome), to look at something at least 20-feet away (approximately 6 metres which helps to develop depth of vision) and to do something physically active for 20 seconds (star jumps, run on the spot, stretch to help the body calibrate and reposition so no unhealthy postures are adopted).
+Teens need to take frequent breaks when using digital devices.
+Every 20 minutes of using a screen, children need to take (at least) a 20-second break away from the screen, blink 20 times (this also helps to lubricate the eyes and prevent computer vision syndrome), to look at something at least 20-feet away (approximately 6 meters which help to develop depth of vision) and to do something physically active for 20 seconds (star jumps, run on the spot, stretch to help the body calibrate and reposition so no unhealthy postures are adopted).

-// Encourage screen-free breaks outside- Time in natural sunlight is vital for healthy visual development.
-Children need 10-14 hours of natural sunlight per week for healthy eyes.
+Encourage screen-free breaks outside

+Time in natural sunlight is vital for healthy visual development.
+Children need 2 hours/day of natural sunlight per week for healthy eyes.
 Time in nature also gives eyes a much-needed break from looking at things close distance.